headwinds/clojure-shed/docs/learning_clojurescript.md

 ## Reagent & Re-frame

-You have built several React & Redux projects and now wish to learn the equivalent in Clojurescript which is [Reagent](https://reagent-project.github.io/) & [Re-frame](https://github.com/Day8/re-frame).
+We've built several React & Redux projects and now wish to learn the equivalent in Clojurescript which is [Reagent](https://reagent-project.github.io/) & [Re-frame](https://github.com/Day8/re-frame).

 We will leverage the [luminus framework](http://www.luminusweb.net/) which is included in the latest version of leiningen